seachicken/inga/README.md

 If GitHub token is set, send the analysis report to comments in pull requests.
 Analyze with diffs of base and head branch of pull requests.

-`--base-sha <string>`
+`--base-commit <string>`

-Analyze by the difference between the `base-sha` and the checked out sha.
-Not to be used with `--github-token` option.
+Analyze the difference between the base-commit and the checked-out commit.
+Set refname or SHA.
+If the github-token option is used, this option will be ignored and set automatically.

 `--min-combination <number>`